TsabarM/ODSC_hackathon_2020/README.md

 # ODSC_hackathon_2020

-In this repository I present my solution for the ODSC 2020 hackathon https://odsc.com/hackathon/ .
+In this repository I present my solution for the ODSC 2020 hackathon https://odsc.com/hackathon/

+The final solution notebook can be found [here](https://github.com/TsabarM/ODSC_hackathon_2020/blob/final_submission/ODSC_Hackathon_notebook%20.ipynb)
+The pairplot and the heatmap are available here as png files.

 In this challenge the competitors need propose a model that predicts the temperature of 4 components of an electric car motor.
 There is a high correlation between the temperatures of the 4 components.